gagan-bansal/geojson2svg/README.md

 * **fitTo** 'width' | 'height' Fit ouput svg map to width or height.

+* **precision** a number, precision of output svg coordinates.
+Default is false.

 * **explode:** true | false, default is false.
 Should multigeojson be exploded to many svg elements or not.
 * **attributes:**  Attributes which are required to attach as SVG attributes from features can be passed here as list of path in feature or json object for static attributes, like shown here

     **dynamic**  ``` {"attributes": ["properties.foo", "properties.bar"]}```